osrf/gazebo_tutorials/guided_i/tutorial4.md

 # Next up

-The final tutorial in this series will add a plugin to the Velodyne sensor.
+The next tutorial in this series will add a plugin to the Velodyne sensor.
 This plugin will control the rotation of the sensor's upper portion.

 [Control plugin](http://gazebosim.org/tutorials?cat=guided_i&tut=guided_i5)